-Right now, you’ll have to stay put until the end of lockdown.
+Right now, you’ll have to stay put.
 But Skyscanner has created some handy search tools for when travel opens up again, like price alerts and flexible tickets, to help future you to book a last-minute holiday within your budget.

 Can I travel within the UK?

 Not at the moment.
-The whole of the UK is under lockdown until mid-February earliest, meaning that domestic and international travel is off the cards, unless for essential reasons.
-But you can plan ahead for when lockdown eases.
+According to the UK government’s road map, non-essential domestic travel is not allowed until 12 April, earliest.
+But you can plan ahead.
 Take a look at our staycation inspiration, for future ideas.

 What precautions should I take when abroad?

 Every country has its own guidelines, so look up local government advice in each destination that you go to.
 But in general, the same rules apply abroad as at home.
 Do your best to give people two metres of space, wear a mask whenever you use public transport or take a taxi and wash your hands (for 20 seconds) and use hand sanitiser regularly.
 If you need to cough or sneeze, keep your mask on and cover your face using the crook of your elbow.
 Then, immediately change your mask, throwing away or bagging up the soiled one to wash later.

 How can Skyscanner help me book a COVID-friendly trip?